hipay/hipay-docs/hipay-enterprise-sdk-woocommerce/15-custom-data.md

         }

         /**
-         * Return yours customs data in a json for gateway transaction request *
+         * Returns your custom data in a JSON format for gateway transaction requests *
          * @param $customData
          * @param $order